pypsa-meets-earth/pypsa-earth/doc/introduction.rst

 The Mission
 ===========

-The PyPSA Africa team foreseas the use of Open Energy Modelling for Africa as disruptive approach to support policy makers, utilities, developers and researchers in performing the most affordable, reliable, transparent, reproducible and informed decisions that Africa deserves.
+The PyPSA Africa team foresees the use of Open Energy Modelling for Africa as disruptive approach to support policy makers, utilities, developers and researchers in performing the most affordable, reliable, transparent, reproducible and informed decisions that Africa deserves.